wp-plugins/ajax-adsense/readme.txt

 *Easy AdSense admin interface is feature-rich, user-friendly and functional.
 Please visit this fully operational* **[live demo site](http://demo.thulasidas.com/easy-adsense "Play with Easy AdSense Admin Interface")** *to see what it can do for you.*

+ **Now available in your language using Google Translate.**

 = Features =

+* Beautifully designed, fully responsive, intuitive interface.
+* Inline editing and instant saving of your options with AJAX (no more form submit/refresh etc.)
-* AJAX Plugin for AdSense enforces the Google AdSense policy of not more than three adsense blocks per page.
+* Enforces the Google AdSense policy of not more than three adsense blocks per page.
-* Easy Adsense provides Sidebar Widgets:
+* Sidebar Widgets:
- - For AdSense for content with custom title.
+ - For AdSense block with custom title.
  - For search with customizable text or image title.
  - For Link Units.
-* AJAX Plugin for AdSense has a rich set of Options:
+* Rich set of Options:
  - Put Link Units or AdSense Blocks in header or footer.
  - Suppress ads on all pages (as opposed to posts), or on the front/home page.
  - Add a customizable mouse-over border decoration on ad blocks.
  - Display adsense blocks based on the post length.
-* AJAX Plugin for AdSense lets you control over the positioning and display of AdSense blocks in each post or page.
+* Control over the positioning and display of AdSense blocks in each post or page.
-* AJAX Plugin for AdSense sports the simplest possible configuration interface -- nothing more than cutting and pasting AdSense code, and with sensible defaults for the few options present, all with clear instructions.
+* Simplest possible configuration interface -- nothing more than cutting and pasting AdSense code, and with sensible defaults for the few options present, all with clear instructions.
-* AJAX Plugin for AdSense is internationalized with multiple languages supported.
 * Popover help for every option in the plugin.
 * An interface tour to familiarize yourself with the plugin features and layout.
 * Ability to spawn the plugin interface as a separate tab/window independent of the WordPress admin interface.